Frequently Asked Questions

 Org exemptions

 Legal Class 9 is not an exemption.
-It is a reduction in the assessment ratio to 1% for leased churches or charters schools.
+It is a reduction in the assessment ratio to 1% for property leased to churches, veteran's organizations, or charter schools.
 Organizations will pay some tax.
 Also, Legal Class 9’s may not be in the name of the non-profit but listed under the “for profit” owner.

 Between the first Monday in January and March 1st of the current tax year.

-Filing after March 1st is considered a waiver of exemption (A.R.S. §42-11153).
-The Redemption of Waiver window is between March 2nd and September 30th of the current tax year.
+Filing on or after March 1st is considered a waiver of exemption (A.R.S. §42-11153).
+The Redemption of Waiver window is between March 1st and September 1st of the current tax year.
 All organizations may file an Organizational Exemption Application with a Redemption of Waiver Form if the property was owned and operated by the non- profit between January 1st and March 1st of the current tax year.

 You may receive a tax bill if we do not receive an application, waiver or any additional evidence requested by the Assessor before June 30th of the current tax year.